anna-cee/t3a2-part-a/README.md

 ### Target audience

 The target audience is primarily existing writers who are already creative writers professionally or as a hobby, or who write in some other form and want a creative writing addition.
-Still, the app can easily be used by anyone who want to write to a prompt or make saveable entries, but it doesn't provide a lot of training or support for those looking for a course.
+Still, the app can easily be used by anyone who wants to write to a prompt or make saveable entries, but it doesn't provide a lot of training or support for those looking for a course.
 The app could be used by writers of any age, although depending on the prompt, maybe 14 or 15+, with no upper age limit.
 The app can be used by writers of diverse backgrounds and who write in any form, although prompts are in English in this iteration.